The Denafrips Pontus II DAC Review. HiFi Gold.

 When the music started I was literally in a little bit of shock.
 It sounded so much different from the Amber 3 that I had just been listening to moments before.
 If I had to compare what I heard when going to the Denafrips DAC it was like a light was switched on and there was an immense amount of information being thrown out at me.
 Clarity was up, air and decay was up, dynamics were way way up, imaging was more locked in and noise was down.
-It was not as juicy sounding as the Amber 3 nor was the midrange as full but it was a pretty jarring difference in the way these brought the music to my room.

 The kicker?
 I was streaming Spotify at this point!
 Nothing fancy, nothing high res (yet) and yet it sounded very nice indeed.

 On the front of the Pontus II you have a simple display with red lights.
 The lights show you what the sample rate of the music is that is currently being played.
 There is a button that allows you to turn on or off oversampling.
 When the LIGHT IS ON you are in NOS mode.
 When it is OFF you are in OS mode.

 In NOS mode which stands for NON OVER SAMPLING (light on) there is no oversampling happening and you get out what you put into it.